Romantic Beaded Heart Earrings Jewelry Tutorial

 The design features jointed dangles to create movement, so the crystal beads sparkle and shine.
 For extra glitz, you can replace the corrugated silver rondelle tire beads with silver-plated crystal rondelle spacers.
 And whether you use sterling silver findings and rare vintage beads and Swarovski crystals, as I did, or substitute less expensive beads, the earrings you make will look like a million bucks.

-Change the Bead Colors to Change the Look
+Different Colors Can Change the Look Significantly

 What You Will Need for This Project